 WHY LA JOLLA?

-La Jolla just happens to be the first coastal community (only 30 miles from the border) that has small, hidden coves tucked in a rocky coastline and not miles long with open/sandy southern beaches of the Coronado Strand, Ocean Beach, Mission Beach or Pacific Beach and not dangerous like the rocky coast of Point Loma’s Sunset Cliffs.
-La Jolla has also become the area were US Border agents look for pangas, and you see them all the time cruising the beaches.
+La Jolla just happens to be the first coastal community (only 30 miles from the border) that has small, hidden coves tucked into a rocky coastline, not miles long with open, sandy southern beaches of the Coronado Strand, Ocean Beach, Mission Beach or Pacific Beach and not dangerous like the rocky coast of Point Loma’s Sunset Cliffs.
+La Jolla has also become the area were U.S. Border agents look for pangas, and you see them all the time cruising the beaches.

 La Jolla’s summer weather is infamously known as “May gray” and “June gloom.”
 The marine layer is a low-lying mass of hazy, moist air that forms over the ocean and usually gets blown ashore at night, which provides perfect cover for pangas.

-Some of the prime locations are just north of La Jolla’s southern community of Bird Rock where there are a few hidden coves/beaches with access between the clustered, heavily landscaped and multi-million-dollar bluff homes over looking the ocean.
+Some of the prime locations are just north of La Jolla’s southern community of Bird Rock where there are a few hidden coves and beaches with access between the clustered, heavily landscaped and multi million-dollar bluff homes overlooking the ocean.

 Growing up in La Jolla, we referred to these beaches as “secret beaches.”

-Now, moving a bit north, the bigger beaches–WindanSea, Marine St., Sea Lane and La Jolla Shores–also provide nice unloading spots.
-But let’s not discount farther up north like Blacks Beach, Del Mar and Encinitas, who also get their fair share of smuggling action.
+Now, moving a bit north, the bigger beaches — WindanSea, Marine St., Sea Lane and La Jolla Shores — also provide nice unloading spots.
+But let’s not discount farther north like Black’s Beach, Del Mar and Encinitas, what also get their fair share of smuggling action.

 HOW INVOLVED IS THE CARTEL?

-Also taxi drivers working around TJ’s bus and airport terminals hunt for these out-of-towners and get a finder’s fee that varies from $50-$100 per person.
+Also taxi drivers working around TJ’s bus and airport terminals hunt for these out-of-towners and get a finder’s fee that varies from $50 to $100 per person.
 Kids get one half off — just kidding — but you get the point.
 It’s a very profitable side job with zero risks.

 When migrants manage to get to TJ, it is very discouraging to see the long lines at the Mexican pedestrian crossing.
-It is not uncommon to see a van or pickup pull up, and they jump into it.
-Federal police are bribed to let it happen, or they just don’t care, and as it is a way to clean out the already congested border.
+It is not uncommon to see a van or pickup truck pull up, and the migrants jump into it.
+Federal police are bribed to let it happen, or they just don’t care, as it is a way to clean out the already congested border.

 AGAIN, WHY SAN DIEGO?

-Two other quick answers are, Ocean Traffic and Pythagorean theorem.
+Two other quick answers are, ocean traffic and the Pythagorean theorem.
 Pythagorean?
 We will get into that a few questions later.
-On many days there can be as many as 50-75 boats off San Diego.
-They vary from military ships to medium, and large commercial ships, and, most importantly, small pleasure and sport-fishing boats that literally jam up the many radar stations, providing major cock-blocking for pangas operating illegally.
+On many days there can be as many as 50 to 75 boats off San Diego.
+They vary from military ships to medium and large commercial ships, and, more importantly, small pleasure and sport-fishing boats that literally jam up the many radar stations, providing major cockblocking for pangas operating illegally.

 YOU HAVE MENTIONED RADAR.
 WHY ISN’T IT AFFECTED?
 AND WHAT ABOUT DRONES?

-Traffic controllers are congested/overwhelmed with keeping tabs on air traffic.
+Traffic controllers are congested and overwhelmed with keeping tabs on air traffic.
 The last thing they need is a drone operating in the vicinity.
-Besides, the military and Lindberg air traffic, whose flight take-off pattern is out over the ocean, we can add the Coast Guard and nearby Marine base, Camp Pendleton, and Miramar helicopters.
+Besides the military and Lindberg air traffic, whose flight takeoff pattern is out over the ocean, we can add the Coast Guard and nearby Marine base, Camp Pendleton, and Miramar helicopters.
 All these copters are cruising the coast day and night.
 So we have an airspace cluttered in never-ending air traffic.

 WHY AREN’T AWACS USED?

 San Diego is not like Florida where there is a great deal of ocean that’s spread out over hundreds of miles of Florida’s coastline (huge sky land) and where AWACS can single out and follow a lone boat ripping across a vast field of ocean at 40 to 50 knots with two tons of cocaine.
 In San Diego, the area is way too small for eye-in-the-sky AWACS.
-So we add the condensed ocean traffic from both countries where AWACS technology is not advanced enough to single out and determine if it’s a Mexican smuggler or just a group of U.S. fishermen heading as far west as the Cortes and Tanner Banks for some rock cod or tuna fishing.
+So we add the condensed ocean traffic from both countries where AWACS technology is not advanced enough to single out and determine if it’s a Mexican smuggler out of 20 plus boats filled with U.S. fishermen heading as far west as the Cortes and Tanner Banks for some rock cod or tuna fishing.

 Some of these captains have been known to also carry car radar jammers.
-How affected they are is unclear.
+How effective they are is unclear.

-Now, add the commercial shipping lanes that are only about 4 to 7 miles out.
+Now add the commercial shipping lanes that are only about 4 to 7 miles out.
 So it’s a lot easier to conceal themselves between both north- and southbound shipping.
-Captains on these commercial ships, or any others, do not care when they see these blips on their radar screen … they only care if the boat is steering out of their way.
+Captains on these commercial ships, or any others, do not care when they see these blips on their radar screen … They only care if the boat is steering and moving out of their way.

 Pangas have no running lights and will usually shadow another boat or several because all boats, by maritime law, are required to use running lights at night.
 Since the hull of the panga is white, it reflects light, and radar will/can pick this up as a ghost imaging, which only adds to the operator’s confusion of an already congested area.

-Prime time for smuggling is the summer months where boating activity jumps up 500%, helping to block these stealth-like pangas.
-Now add the flow of pleasure/fishing boats heading to San Clemente Islands (off Long Beach), and it becomes another perfect concealment for those pangas, unloading their illegal cargo to places farther up north like Ventura and Santa Barbara.
+Prime time for smuggling is the summer months where boating activity jumps 500%, helping to block the detection of these stealth-like pangas.
+Now add the flow of pleasure/fishing boats heading to San Clemente Islands (off Long Beach), and it becomes another perfect concealment for those pangas unloading their illegal cargo to places farther up north like Ventura and Santa Barbara.